-- reserved land under the Nature Conservation Act 2002, - > managed under the National Parks and Reserves Management Act 2002, - > managed under the Wellington Park Act 1993, - > permanent timber production zone land under the Forest Management Act 2013, or - > future potential production forest land under the Forestry (Rebuilding the Forest Industry) Act 2014.
+- reserved under the Nature Conservation Act 2002, - managed under the National Parks and Reserves Management Act 2002, - managed under the Wellington Park Act 1993, - permanent timber production zone land under the Forest Management Act 2013, or - future potential production forest land under the Forestry (Rebuilding the Forest Industry)

+Act 2014.

 Eligible Government land must meet strict suitability criteria.
 The HLS Act sets the assessment criteria for determining the suitability of the land and the intended zoning.

 Before making an Order, the Minister must be satisfied the Order meets all of the following:

-- there is a need for land to be made available for affordable housing, - > the land is suitable for residential use. - the is located close to public and commercial services, public transport and employment opportunities, - the intended zone is consistent with the State Policies, the relevant regional land use strategy, and furthers the Schedule 1 objectives of LUPA Act, - the use and development of the land for housing would not be significantly restricted by any codes that apply to the land under the relevant planning scheme, - > that it has regard to the Guidelines issued under section 8A of the LUPA Act, - > the environmental, economic, and social effects, and the effect on Aboriginal and cultural heritage have been adequately considered, - the intended zone would not be likely to create any significant land use conflicts, and - the intended zone enables the land to be developed to at least a suburban density (consistent with the SPPs General Residential Zone).
+- there is a need for land to be made available for affordable housing, - the land is suitable for residential use, - the land is located close to public and commercial services, public transport and employment opportunities, - the intended zone is consistent with the State Policies, the relevant regional land use strategy, and furthers the Schedule 1 objectives of the LUPA Act, - by any codes that apply to the land under the relevant planning scheme, - that it has regard to any Guidelines issued under section 8A of the LUPA Act, - the environmental, economic and social effects, and the effect on Aboriginal and cultural heritage have been adequately considered, - the intended zone would not be likely to create any significant land use conflicts, and - the intended zone enables the land to be developed to at least a suburban density (consistent with the SPPs General Residential Zone).